PDA

 ¨ The New York Times (1/16/03) corrected the Democrats’ spin.
 After initially reporting Democrat leaders’ claim that the No Child Left Behind Act authorized a specific number ($29.2 billion) for FY 2003, the paper later issued a correction, stating, “An article last Thursday about the debate between President Bush and Democrats in Congress over education policy referred incorrectly to spending provisions in legislation signed by Mr. Bush last year.
 While the No Child Left Behind Act did authorize specific funding levels for a handful of specific programs, it did not, as some claim, authorize $29.2 billion or any other specific overall amount in No Child Left Behind spending for this fiscal year (FY 2003) or any other remaining years.”

 Then why is there a referendum on my state's general election ballot this year asking for voters to approve charter schools?
-If the public school system was getting adequate funding, why would proponents of the charter school measure think we need to suck something like $30 million out of my state's education budget to set up these schools so underachieving (and gifted students) would get special attention? :confused: And what good is federal legislation without adequate funding and planning anyway?
+If the public school system was getting adequate funding, why would proponents of the charter school measure think we need to suck something like $30 million out of my state's education budget to set up these schools so underachieving (and gifted students) would get special attention?
+And what good is federal legislation without adequate funding and planning anyway?
 All smoke and mirrors, if you ask me.

 Miulang